cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 see [Installing using packages](installation.html#installing-using-packages).
 {%endnote%}

-Once you got the commercial packages, you can use the softlayer manager blueprint for bootstrap a Cloudify manager on SoftLayer.<br>
+Once you have the commercial packages, you can use the softlayer manager blueprint to bootstrap a Cloudify manager on SoftLayer.<br>
 For more information see the [Softlayer Manager Blueprints Reference](manager-blueprints-softlayer.html)<br>
-This manager blueprint defines quite a few input parameters we need to fill out.
+This manager blueprint defines quite a few input parameters that should be supplied.

 Let's make a copy of the inputs template already provided and edit it: